syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### blockoutSettings.customStyle `string`
 {:#members:blockoutsettings-customstyle}

 Binds the name of `customStyle` field in dataSource.
-It applies the custom css to the block intervals.
+It applies the custom CSS to the block intervals.

 #### Default Value